-Section 7.1 There are several ways you can pay your plan premium
+Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-There are four ways you can pay your plan premium.
+If you pay a Part D late enrollment penalty, there are four ways you can pay the penalty.
 You can tell us which payment option you want to use at the time you complete an enrollment request.
-You may change the payment option for future premium payments by contacting Member Services (phone numbers are on the back cover of this booklet).
+You may change the payment option for future penalty payments by contacting Member Services (phone numbers are on the back cover of this booklet).

-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+If you decide to change the way you pay your late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your late enrollment penalty is paid on time.